Kunstmaan/KunstmaanTranslationsEditor/README.md

 - [x] Share the modified values (xml or json)
 - [x] Custom json and xml format
 - [x] Add patterns to be ignored in the translations window (Strings from libraries, ...)
+- [x] see the strings in 3 categories :
+    - `Current`   : Strings from the current view
+    - `In memory` : Strings present in memory
+    - `All`       : All Strings of the application

 <img src="images/gif.gif" width="30%"/>